Need help choosing a Telescope?

 This guide gives you options at each price point depending on what your astronomy goals are and what targets you would like to see!

-Note: I am not sponsored by any manufacturers.
+Note: this page is not sponsored by any manufacturers.
 However, some links are affiliate links for retailers like Amazon and All-Star Telescope.

 What TYPE of telescope should you get?